"I felt positively challenged to look further into the future and more broadly around what kind of SLT I wanted to be."

 We'll be working predominantly using Zoom as the platform for group and 1:1 sessions, and so you will need to have access to a device where you can use this.
 You don't need to download the Zoom app onto your laptop or phone if you would prefer not to - you can access everything from the online version.

-We'll also be using a programme called CoachAccountable, where you'll find all the other programme resources and materials, and where you'll measure your progress week by week against performance goals which we'll set together.
-The activities and reflective work that you'll undertake will be recorded in CoachAccountable in a downloadable format modelled on the RCSLT CPD diary so that it will be a piece of cake to transfer the work that we do together into your CPD diary, building towards your NQP competencies.
+Every week you'll receive new programme resources and materials, and you'll measure your progress week by week against performance goals which we'll set together.
+You will be recording the activities and reflective work that you'll undertake in a downloadable format modelled on the RCSLT CPD diary so that it will be a piece of cake to transfer the work that we do together into your CPD diary, building towards your NQP competencies.

 Peer support and joint working will also be a key feature of the programme, making sure that you don't feel isolated in your new job even if you are working from home.
 We'll be using What's App for additional peer group working and support.